 Research keywords: Development Economics, Political Economy.

-Andrea Tesei is a Lecturer (Assistant Professor) of Economics at Queen Mary University of London.
+Andrea Tesei is a Reader (Associate Professor) in the School of Economics and Finance at Queen Mary University of London.

-Andrea is also a Research Affiliate at the Centre for Economic Policy Research (CEPR) and a Research Associate at the Centre for Economic Performance of the London School of Economics.
+Andrea is also a Research Affiliate at the Centre for Economic Policy Research (CEPR) and a Research Associate at the Centre for Economic Performance (LSE).

 - Applied political economy

 - Manacorda M., Tesei A. "Liberation Technology: Mobile Phones and Political Mobilization in Africa", Econometrica (forthcoming)

 - Durante R., Pinotti P., Tesei A. (2019) "The Political Legacy of Entertainment TV", The American Economic Review

 - Caselli F., Tesei A. (2016) "Resource Windfalls, Political Regimes, and Political Stability", The Review of Economics and Statistics.

 - Bruckner M., Ciccone A., Tesei A. (2012) "Oil Price Shocks, Income and Democracy", The Review of Economics and Statistics, vol. 94, n.
 2.